 also very similar to parts of the last book of the Bible, the Revelation of St

 sent to tell us the story of Christ.
-A few months later Ankhsoun pa
+Two months later Ankhsoun pa

 Aten was sent to tell us the story of Akhenaten.
 And both

 women's coming was very precisely timed in a way that we did not comprehend

 for five years.
 Why were they sent?
 The answer to that

 cross-linkages between Christ and Akhenaten through our research over the

 coincidences have brought to our attention intricate connections between

 Perhaps part of the answer lies in the events of